revolunet/angular-google-analytics/README.md

 # angular-google-analytics

-A simple service that let you integrate google analytics tracker in your AngularJS applications.
+This service lets you integrate google analytics tracker in your AngularJS applications easily.

+You can use basic functions, `Analytics.trackEvent('video', 'play', 'django.mp4');` or more advanced e-commerce features like product tracking, promo codes, transactions...

 Proudly brought to you by [@revolunet](http://twitter.com/revolunet) and [@deltaepsilon](https://github.com/deltaepsilon).